Ken Lewis (musician): Career

 After graduating from Berklee, Lewis moved to New York City where he got a job as an assistant in a music studio.
 He worked his way up to engineer at the studio before becoming a freelance producer and engineer a few years after that.
 Between the mid-1990s and 2000, Lewis engineered, produced, or played instruments on 16 gold and platinum albums and recorded acts like Mary J. Blige, Diana Ross, Jody Watley, George Benson, Public Enemy, and numerous others.
 In October 2000, he was among the first mixing engineers to be signed to New York-based Sound on Sound Studios' engineer and producer management arm known as SOS Management.

+In 2000, Lewis contributed to the Cuban Link album, 24K, working on the songs "Still Telling Lies" featuring Tony Sunshine, "Project Party" featuring SunKiss and the album's lead single "Flowers For The Dead".

 In 2004, Lewis mixed and performed on the Usher song, "Throwback", which appeared on Usher's diamond-certified Confessions album.
-Also that year, Lewis worked as a writer, arranger, musician, and vocalist on Kanye West's debut studio album, The College Dropout.
-He co-wrote the song, "Last Call".
+Also that year, Lewis worked as a writer, arranger, musician, and vocalist on Kanye West's debut studio album, The College Dropout, including co-writing the hit "Last Call".
+Lewis later said that he barely slept for the final two weeks of production on The College Dropout, calling the effort "probably the worst thing I've ever done to my body."

 The following year, he created music for West's single "Gold Digger" featuring Jamie Foxx, although he went uncredited on that song.
 Throughout this period, Lewis worked with fellow Lakota High School alumnus and Berklee attendee, Brent Kolatalo.
 In 2007, he formed a production team with Kolatalo that was originally known as "The Skywalkers" and was later renamed, "Katalyst".
 By 2008, Lewis had worked with acts like Joe Budden, Ghostface Killah, John Legend, and Danity Kane, among numerous others.
 He mixed back-to-back number one albums that year with Danity Kane's Welcome to the Dollhouse and Day26's self-titled album.

+In 2005, Ken contributed to the Cuban Link album, Chain Reaction, mixing nearly half of the tracks to the album, some of the songs being "Sugar Daddy", "Scandalous" and also produced "Letter To Pun".